 An urban forestry dialogue is emerging in Australia principally at the municipal level.
-There is a lot of catch-up to be addressed as we are three decades behind the USA and a decade behind the Europeans.
+There is a lot of catch-ups to be addressed as we are three decades behind the USA and a decade behind the Europeans.
 Both South Australian and NSW Local Government associations have adopted urban forest policies, and the South Australian state government introduced its urban forest and biodiversity program in 1997.

 Beginning in 2005 the NSW LGA Urban Forest Policy Working Group gave briefings to the NSW LGA Executive, the upper House Greens MLA, Sydney City and North Sydney councils.

-The City of Newcastle began developing an urban forest policy in 2005 and Councilors, staff, community stakeholders participated in a workshop series.
-Policy development was delayed due to an organisational restructure that included positioning public tree management under the Asset Management program with increased funding for programs to improve the quality and quantity of public urban forest.
-This move and the increased funding is positive development that the draft urban forest policy supports.
+The City of Newcastle began developing an urban forest policy in 2005 and Councilors, staff, and community stakeholders participated in a workshop series.
+Policy development was delayed due to an organisational restructure that included positioning public tree management under the Asset Management program with increased funding for programs to improve the quality and quantity of public urban forests.
+This move and the increased funding is a positive development that the draft urban forest policy supports.

 What is marketing?